publiccodenet/about/activities/creating-affiliations/index.md

 [See our current affiliates](../../organization/affiliates.md).

-People interested in becoming affiliates can email us at <info@publiccode.net>.
+People interested in becoming affiliates, or have questions about affiliations, can email us at <info@publiccode.net>.

 ## Resources